 In the second fork, one process may trigger the event blast before the other process (if the processes in the fork...join execute in source order) has a chance to execute, and wait for the event.
 Nonetheless, the second process unblocks and the fork terminates.
 This is because the process waits for the event's triggered state, which remains in its triggered state for the duration of the time-step.

-12.7 Event synchronization utilities
+12.7 Event sequencing

-12.7.1 \$wait all()
+12.7.1 wait order()